 JEE Main Result – Important Dates

-Below listed event calendar of JEE Main 2020 April session will help the aspirants keep abreast with the deadlines of the major events of JEE Main 2020.
+Below listed event calendar of JEE Main 2020 April session (now September session) will help the aspirants keep abreast with the deadlines of the major events of JEE Main 2020.

 Schedule of JEE Main Result 2020